-If you're thinking about starting a new business-to-business company in 2020 but not sure what your startup should be, check out our article about 15 business ideas to consider.
+If you're thinking about starting a new business-to-business company in 2021 but not sure what your startup should be, check out these business ideas to consider.

 1. Business consultant/business coach

 If you have had success creating, starting, running and growing a business, you should consider being a business consultant or business coach.
 You would give other entrepreneurs the benefit of your expertise.
 You could answer questions they have as a startup.
 You could provide key advice.
 You also could help them avoid the mistakes you have encountered.
 You’ll find it very fulfilling to give guidance and advice to other entrepreneurs.
 Business consultants provide advice that you don’t have to accept, but business coaches hold their clients accountable to implement those changes into their business.

 If you have experience and knowledge about the metrics of running a business, you should consider providing analytical services to business owners.
 They need to understand their budgets, benefits of spending money in some locations and the disadvantages of spending money on other parts of the business.
 Analytics provide these data points, but entrepreneurs often don’t understand how to get them or use them.
 You could help other small businesses raise their venture capital and grow their business.